educhielle/e3extensions/README.md

 ## Static vs Dynamic LibG

 The Cryptosystem supports dynamic (shared object) or static (include) loading of LibG.
-The use of dynamic libG allows the several G functions in the same code.
+The use of dynamic libG allows several G functions in the same code.
 But if the code is targeting baremetal or you are planning to use only one G function, the static libG may be more appropriate.
 The dynamic approach is the standard.
 To use the static, you must:
 * *#define STATIC_LIBG* in the beggining of your code (see *test/main/main.cpp*)
 * *#include "path/to/your/libg"* before including *secureint.h*
 * name your G function in your libg file as *libg* (see *src/libg/libg.cpp*)